yegor256/blog/_drafts/how-to-write.md

 ## Conclusion

 Spend one paragraph to explain how your research question was answered in this paper.
-Imagine the reader just reads Introduction and then immediately this Conclusion.
+Imagine the reader just reads the Introduction and then immediately this Conclusion.
 It should read fluently.

-This paragraph is a shoft version of Discussion.
+This paragraph is a shoft version of the Discussion.

 ## Acknowledgements